-The only people you will ever see driving these are backpackers going from Hanoi to Ho Chi Minh City.
-I actually had one of these bikes and it was a total piece of garbage.
+The only people you ever see driving these are backpackers going from Hanoi to Ho Chi Minh City.
+I actually had one of these bikes, and it was a total piece of garbage.
 The registration card said it was made in 1977.
 It had probably been rebuilt at least a dozen separate times.
 Some of the problems my Honda Win had included:

 The horn did not work.

 It let out a plume of blue smoke anytime I opened up the throttle.

 In summary, Honda Wins are crap bikes that look ugly as well.
 Avoid at all costs.